-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Regulation of Excretory System”.
+This set of Class 11 Biology Chapter 19 Multiple Choice Questions & Answers (MCQs) focuses on “Regulation of Excretory System”.

 1. Which of these are not involved in the regulation of kidney function?